 This began life as my 2008 NaKniSweMo sweater, but as the compliments piled up at the LYS, I decided to offer it for sale as well.
-It’s extraordinarily flattering for plus-sized women, includes shaping where you need it, and could be knit from just about any yarn you fancy that cables well.
+It’s extraordinarily flattering for plus-sized women like myself, includes shaping where you need it, and could be knit from just about any yarn you fancy that cables well.
+It’s also my all-time best seller so I think it appeals to a broad range of knitters... not to mention it’s fun to knit!

 Shown in Beaverslide Dry Goods Fisherman Weight yarn, a mule-spun 2-ply yarn with almost handspun consistency, you could easily make this pattern in just about any popular yarn or even your own handspun.

 I LOVE the Rivulet knit by Raveler yarncollector, she has made some simple yet beautiful changes to the front just by bringing in motifs from elsewhere on the sweater.
-See here.
-She’s changed the front bands to moss stitch and added extra cabling alongside the buttonbands -- love it!
+See here on Ravelry.
+She’s changed the front bands to moss stitch and added extra cabling alongside the buttonbands—love it!